 - Spacious reader tables, with dedicated spaces for maps and large documents

-- Free wifi and power for your laptop and devices
+- Free Wi-Fi and power for your laptop and devices

 - Public computers with free access to Ancestry and 19th Century Newspapers

 - Microform readers: many popular records, such as parish registers, are available on self-service microfiche/film.
-These will be allocated to you based on your document order.

-- A library of local history books
+- A library of local history and reference books

 What if I want a copy of a document?